 The streaming application receives content from the Content Delivery Network.
 The media header contains encryption information, which the streaming application then uses to initiate communication between the remote DRM license server the device Content Decryption Module

 CDM code is closed-source, and is available only to the browser platform.
-For example Widevine code is proprietary to Google.
+For example, Widevine code is proprietary to Google.
 PlayReady is proprietary DRM implementation for Microsoft Edge and IE, while FairPlay is the DRM for Safari and iOS.
 Mozilla Firefox does not have its own CDM, and instead incorporates Google Widevine CDM inside a secure sandbox.

-EME was jointly implemented by Browser vendors and streaming services
+Encrypted Media Extensions for DRM systems was jointly implemented by Browser vendors and streaming services

 The major stakeholders